 Once we got back, I felt like I was breaking all over again.
 There was distinct dark, red blood in my underwear.
 Pink is one thing, but red blood is not a good sign.
 I’d been through this before.
 I knew this.

 Once again, he drew me a bath while we discussed our options.
-Home was three hours away, it was 10pm and I was tired, emotionally, physically, mentally.
+The home was three hours away, it was 10 pm and I was tired, emotionally, physically, mentally.
 I told him if anything was going to happen, it was going to happen at that inn.
-I couldn’t bring myself to go anywhere.
+But I couldn’t bring myself to go anywhere.
 I cried silently, he held my hand and I prepared myself for the worst.

 I cried myself to sleep.